-It is unlawful under the federal Occupational Safety and Health Act and the North Carolina Retaliatory Employment Discrimination Act (REDA) for employers to retaliate against workers for complaining about or reporting safety issues in the workplace.
+It is unlawful under the federal Occupational Safety and Health Act (OSHA) and the North Carolina Retaliatory Employment Discrimination Act (REDA) for employers to retaliate against workers for complaining about or reporting safety issues in the workplace.
 Under federal law, if an employee, "with no reasonable alternative, refuses in good faith to expose himself to the dangerous condition, he would be protected against subsequent discrimination.
 The condition causing the employee's apprehension of death or injury must be of such a nature that a reasonable person would conclude there is real danger of death or serious injury and that there is not sufficient time to eliminate the danger through regular statutory enforcement channels."
 See 29 C.F.R. § 1977.12.
 If possible, employees should have also sought from their employers, and unable to obtain, a correction of the dangerous condition.
+Note, however, that there is no private right of action under OSHA for refusal to work.